-20. Please rate the following tasks based on how often your perform the task (Erea uency) and how mportant the task is for performance of your job (Importance dericy) and now Laws and Regulations.
+20. Please rate the following tasks based on how often you pe erform the task (Fred uency) and how mportant the task is for performance of your job (Importance) The state of the s and and Bendelow aws and Regulations.
 Frequency Importance 74.
-Obtain consent to provide services from patient, parent, or guardian.
-75. Report suspected child or elder abuse to authorities.
+Obtain consent to provide services from patient, parent, or guardian. () () 75.
+Report suspected child or elder abuse to authorities.
 76. Conform to current optometric scope of practice.
 77. Maintain patient records in accordance with laws and regulations.
 78. Release patient records in accordance with laws and regulations.
 79. Provide discounts for services in accordance with laws and regulations.
 80. Order laboratory tests or imagery in accordance with laws and regulations.
 81. Prescribe contact and spectacle lenses in accordance with laws and regulations.
 82. Prescribe spectacle lenses in accordance with laws and regulations.
 83. Prescribe contact lenses in accordance with laws and regulations.
 84. Advertise optometric services offered in accordance with laws and regulations.
 85. Remove foreign bodies from the eye in accordance with laws and regulations.
 86. Refer patients to other health care providers without personal benefit in accordance with laws and regulations.
-Treat and manage glaucoma patients in accordance with laws and regulations.
+87. Treat and manage glaucoma patients in accordance with laws and regulations.
 88. Manage optometry office, staff, and assistants in accordance with laws and regulations.
 89. Display optometric license in accordance with laws and regulations.
-Prescribe therapeutic pharmaceutical agents in accordance with laws and regulations.
+90. Prescribe therapeutic pharmaceutical agents in accordance with laws and regulations.
 Use professional conduct with patients and practice in accordance with laws and regulations.